muchdogesec/siemrules/README.md

 DELETE HOST/api/VERSION/files/{id}
 ```

-Will delete the file, and all detection rules / reports created from it.
+Will delete the file, and all detection rules / markdown created from it.

 #### Detection Rules